-Traditionally, two basic methods have been used to measure corruption (e.g., Kocenda & Lizal2001a,b).
+Traditionally, two basic methods have been used to measure corruption (e.g., Kocenda & Lizal 2001; Lizal & Kocenda 2001).
 The first draws on hard data of counts of discovered, monitored, and prosecuted cases.
 It uses police statistics and statistics from the Department of Justice.
 Such a measure is appropriate in uncorrupted countries, while it is very likely to indicate but the tip of the iceberg in partly corrupted ones, and, hence, is likely to underestimate the true level of corruption.
-Such a measure is obviously inappropriate in the most corrupted countries since bribery and cronyism have become socially acceptable, or are at least tolerated, and few (if any) are prosecuted for bribery.
-The second method to ferret out corruption uses soft data, opinion polls, surveys, and case studies.
+Such a measure is obviously inappropriate in the most corrupted countries since bribery and cronyism have become socially acceptable, or are at least tolerated, and nobody is prosecuted for bribery.
+The second measure of corruption uses soft data, opinion polls, surveys, and case studies.
 To the extent that some of these measures - such as the Corruption Perceptions index (CPI) of Transparency International - have become rather sophisticated means of measurement, they are likely to give us a more reliable picture of the degree of the corruption.

-The CPI, however, or similar measures does not help us to understand what failures of anti-corruption laws and mechanisms are to fault (and how they could be ocercome), how lackadaisical enforcement could be reduced, or how cultural norms can emerge (be engineered) that make certain forms of corruption socially (not) acceptable.
+The CPI, however, or similar measures does not help us to understand what failures of anti-corruption laws and mechanisms are to fault, how lackadaisical enforcement could be reduced, or how cultural norms can emerge that make certain forms of corruption socially acceptable.

-Here we propose a novel approach - theoretical and experimental methods, or "design economics" (Plott 2001; Roth 2002) - toward the design and implementation of better anti-corruption measures, as well as a better understanding of why and how a society drifts into wide-spread corruption as a way of doing business.
+Here we propose a novel approach - theoretical and experimental methods, or "design economics" (Plott 2001; Roth 2002) - toward a better understanding of incentive-compatible and effective anti-corruption measures which we believe to be the driver behind the spread of corruption in the Czech Republic.
 While the need for theoretical work (establishing incentive-compatibility) is self-evident, the need for experimental work (suggesting whether indeed the theoretical constructs work efficiently1) may be less obvious and deserves justification.

 Experimental methods - recently authenticated by the Nobel Prize 2002 in Economic Sciences to Professors Kahneman (Princeton U) and Smith (George Mason U) - have turned out to be rather useful in the testing of theories of individual decision making, "games" and markets (Davis & Holt 1993; Kagel & Roth 1995; Plott & Smith 2003; Ortmann forthcoming).
-Of particular interest in the current context is the fact that experiments allow researchers to study subtle details of institutional design and implementation as well as issues of social interaction.
+Of particular interest in the current context is the fact that experiments allow researchers to study subtle details of institutional design and implementation.
 The reason is, very simply, that it is easy to manipulate in the laboratory at relatively low cost parameters of institutional settings that could be changed in real life only at potentially very high cost (if at all).
-It is also relatively easy to manipulate in the laboratory at relatively low cost subjects' expectations and perceptions, and to control for identification problems (e.g., self-selection, neighborhood effects) that field data are routinely beset with.